Women

 Improving Activity Levels And Overall Health

-If you are in a job with low levels of physical activity, it is worth looking at ways you can increase the amount of exercise you do throughout the day.
+if you are in a job with low levels of physical activity, it is worth looking at ways you can increase the amount of exercise you do throughout the day.

 Some desk workers find that simply having regular breaks to get up and walk around, as well as taking the stairs instead of the lift, can dramatically improve overall wellbeing and reduce feelings of fatigue.